 This is how Tony Robinson of ‘Blackadder’ and ‘Time Team’ fame explains the importance of History as a subject, not just at school and university, but also throughout our lives.
 The History department at St. Olave’s is keen to help you further your study of History and thereby help in your continuing quest to make sense of the present by having a good undertaking of the past; to help you participate in changing the world by understanding how it has got into its present state; to help you participate in the system by showing you how it works; and to enable you to build up your own set of values by looking at how others have done so in the past.

 Our students in previous years have also studied the full range of subjects from Economics, English and Geography to Biology, Mathematics and Chemistry.
 In fact if you are studying other Arts subjects or Maths and the Sciences, History is a good complement.
 Scientists have to communicate with others and develop the skills of critical analysis and of making sound judgements.
 Employers and universities like to see that you have followed a balanced course at school.
 Studying History is an important part of that balance!
 Students will confirm whether they will be sitting AS or continuing to A-Level in the first half of Year 12.
-At least an A Grade in GCSE English is required (either English Language or Literature accepted) is required by students wishing to study A-Level History.
+At least a Grade 7 in GCSE English is required (either English Language or Literature accepted) is required by students wishing to study A-Level History.
 Students will confirm whether they will be sitting AS or continuing to A-Level in the first half of Year 12.

 The AS/A-Level History course at St. Olave’s focuses on nineteenth and twentieth century British history alongside the birth of the United States of America in the eighteenth century.
 Both courses will be taught across Year 12 and 13 with approximately half the content being covered in each year.
 In Year 12 we will explore Britain’s relationship with its colonies in North America and the way in which tension grew prior to the Declaration of Independence in 1776.
 Year 13 will focus on the American War of Independence and will introduce many of the most iconic figures in US History including George Washington and his contemporaries as they first fought for their independence and then constructed a new nation.
 Our course on Britain focuses on such issues as the progressive extension of the right to vote to all adult men and women, the changing fortunes of the major political parties, the roles of Prime Ministers, the House of Commons and the House of Lords and the influence of trade unions and the mass media.
 The work and relationships of the great Prime Ministers of the latter half of the nineteenth century; Gladstone, Disraeli and Salisbury will be explored in Year 12 alongside the growth of the British Empire.
 Year 13 will focus on the effects of the two World Wars on Britain both at home and abroad.